aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/compact-pdf417-encoding/_index.md

 Comprehensive guide to generating PDF417 barcodes in C# with Aspose.BarCode, covering setup, encoding options, error correction, and image export.

 ### [Create barcode PNG in C# – Step‑by‑Step Guide](./create-barcode-png-in-c-step-by-step-guide/)
-Step-by-step instructions to generate barcode PNG images in C# using Aspose.BarCode, covering setup, encoding, and image export.
+Step‑by‑step instructions to generate barcode PNG images in C# using Aspose.BarCode, covering setup, encoding, and image export.

 ### [Create PDF417 Barcode in C# – Complete Step‑by‑Step Guide](./create-pdf417-barcode-in-c-complete-step-by-step-guide/)
 Detailed walkthrough for generating PDF417 barcodes in C# using Aspose.BarCode, covering setup, encoding options, and image export.